mantidproject/mantid/docs/source/algorithms/SaveSESANS-v1.rst

 Saves the given workspace to a file which will be formatted in the SESANS data format.
-A workspace with a single spectrum is expected, where the X values are wavelength and the Y values are polarisation
+A workspace with a single spectrum is expected, where the X values are wavelength and the Y values are polarisation.

+The sample thickness from the run metadata is used to normalise the polarisation data.
+The :literal:`OverrideSampleThickness` parameter can be used to specify a different value for this if needed.

 Usage
 -----